Taylor Swift Fails To Impress Her Boyfriend, Joe Alwyn, At Her Latest Show

 Taylor Swift has been dazzling audiences the world over with her performances on her recent world tour — but one person that remains completely unimpressed is her boyfriend, Joe Alwyn, who sat stone-faced and had absolutely no reaction to his girlfriend’s performance.

-According to The Daily Mail, Taylor Swift has been wowing the crowds in Dublin, Ireland as of late.
+According to the Daily Mail, Taylor Swift has been wowing the crowds in Dublin, Ireland, as of late.
 Specifically, she has some fans in legendary Irish rockers U2, and her fans have been seeing to it that all of her shows are completely sold out — no matter where she appears.

 But even though Taylor looks absolutely amazing in her one-sleeved black sequined bodysuit and fishnets, a fan caught Alwyn staring blankly at her and looking unimpressed with the performance.

-And because nothing dies on the Internet, an eagle-eyed “Swiftie” caught the dearly beloved of her queen looking unbothered, then posted it on Twitter for the world to see.
+An eagle-eyed “Swiftie” caught the dearly beloved of her queen looking unbothered, then posted it on Twitter for the world to see.

 Check it out below.